The total 2015 locally assessed real property

-tax base increased 3.56% from 2013.
-This marks the fourth year in a row that
+tax base increased 3.50% from 2014.
+This marks the fifth year in a row that

 assessed values have increased after two consecutive years of declining values from